jasongoodwin/topics/README.md

 `telnet 127.0.0.1 8889`

-Then you can issue commands:
+Then you can issue space delimited commands:

 `SUB mytopic`
-`PUB mytopic a message`
+`PUB mytopic I'm a message!`

 You should see the responses.